 Like many colonial Mexican cities, Toluca’s development has created a ring of urban sprawl around what remains a very picturesque old town.
 The traffic problems alone can be enough to dampen the city’s appeal, however those who make time to visit will find Toluca a pleasant, if bustling, small city.
-It’s an enjoyable place to spend a day or two exploring attractive plazas, lively shopping arcades, art galleries and museums.
+It’s an enjoyable place to spend a day exploring attractive plazas, lively shopping arcades, art galleries and museums.

 Toluca was an indigenous settlement from at least the 13th century.
 The Spanish founded the modern city in the 16th century after defeating the resident Aztecs and Matlazincas, and it became part of Hernán Cortés’ expansive domain, the Marquesado del Valle de Oaxaca.
 Since 1830 it’s been the capital of Mexico state, which surrounds the Distrito Federal on three sides, like an upside-down U.